 - Once ready to dehydrate, arrange the prepared pieces onto the dehydrator tray.
 Maximise your layout for volume and efficiency, but make sure to allow some space for good air circulation through the racks for efficient and consistent dehydration.

 - Dehydrate according to your specific dehydrator’s settings/instructions for dehydrating meat.
 The dehydration time will depend on your machine as well as how thick your particularly jerky pieces are, but mine usually takes around 6 hours, prep method and size depending.
 Make sure that your meat is cured thoroughly.
 It will turn colour, firm up, become dry to the touch, but still have some chewy flex.

 If your dehydrator has a suitable meat/fish setting, the jerky should be ready to serve once the dehydration is complete.
 However, to be extra safety conscious, you can use pre-heating and/or post-heating as added precautions.
 See the tips and links below for more info.

 Dehydrated Beef Jerky Treat Making Tips and Tricks

 - For safety, start with a quality lean meat, practice safe food handling, and dehydrate with care using meat appropriate dehydrator settings or oven temperatures.
 You can read more about jerky safety via the FSIS.

-- Although jerky is often kept at room temperature, we freeze and keep small quantities in the fridge to be on the safer side.
-Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, it’s more vulnerable to spoilage.
+- Jerky is often kept at room temperature, but we like to freeze our jerky treats.
+Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted, it’s more vulnerable to spoilage.
 See our storage tips for dehydrated dog treats for more information.